mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>overwriteBackupPolicies</b></td>
         <td>boolean</td>
         <td>
-          Flag that indicates whether to overwrite non complying backup policies with the new data protection settings or not.<br/>
+          Flag that indicates whether to overwrite non-complying backup policies with the new data protection settings or not.<br/>
         </td>
         <td>false</td>
       </tr><tr>